Automate4U Logo

 Approved response rules keep the agent aligned with your services, policies, appointment rules, and communication standards.

-Sensitive, regulated, urgent, or unclear situations can route to a human instead of being answered automatically.
+Sensitive, regulated, urgent, advice-related, pricing-related, or unclear situations can route to a human instead of being answered automatically.

-Role-based handoffs can separate front desk, practitioner, manager, sales, and administrative responsibilities.
+Role-based handoffs can separate front desk, advisor, practitioner, agent, manager, sales, and administrative responsibilities.

 Audit logs can preserve the inquiry, source, routing decision, owner, follow-up, and final outcome.